WLXie-Tony/WLXie-Tony/README.md

 > 💡 **Note:** I use this GitHub profile primarily to share and maintain **replication codes** for my published papers to ensure research transparency and reproducibility.

-- 🔭 I’m currently working as a Research Assistant at **UChicago Dept. of Economics**, focusing on partial identification strategies and RDD replication.
+- 🔭 I’m currently working as a Research Assistant at **UChicago**, focusing on partial identification strategies and RDD replication.

 - 📫 How to reach me: **wenlanx@uchicago.edu**